 Population Health Research Catalyst Pilot Funds

-To be considered, proposals must be multidisciplinary and involve at least two distinctive disciplines that addresses one or more of the PHI research focus areas.
-The primary principal investigator must be a tenured or tenure-eligible faculty member, while other principal investigators may be from either tenured or non-tenured faculty positions.
-Single-investigator proposals are not eligible.
+To be considered, proposals must be multidisciplinary and involve at least two distinctive disciplines that addresses one or more of the PHI Research Focus Areas.

 Program Details